01 of 04

 The attached impellers work to throw the waste food against the shredder ring and together they grind and pulverize the garbage.
 Water from the kitchen faucet flushes the pulverized waste material out the waste line connector discharge outlet and down the sewer system, or in some cases, into the septic system.
 (NOTE: Disposal usage may have some limitations with septic systems in some municipalities.
 Check with your local building code official.)

-Tips on What to Look For When Buying:
+Tips on What to Look For When Buying a Garbage Disposal:

 For these things to work well, you need power!